QAConv: Question Answering on Informative Conversations: Introduction

-The main contributions of our paper are threefold: To the best of our knowledge, 1) {\dataset} is the first dataset that has QA pairs on informative conversations including emails, panel discussions, and work channels.
-We provide a new testbed for QA on conversations; 2) We are the first to incorporate multi-hop question generation (QG) model into QA data collection, and we show the effectiveness of such approach in human evaluation; 3) We show the potential of treating long conversations as a knowledge source and point out a performance gap in existing QA models trained with documents versus our proposed {\dataset}.
+The main contributions of our paper are threefold: 1) {\dataset} provides a new testbed for QA on informative conversations including emails, panel discussions, and work channels.
+We show the potential of treating long conversations as a knowledge source, and point out a performance gap between QA on documents and QA on conversations; 2) We incorporate question generation (QG) model into the QA data collection, and we show the effectiveness of such approach in human evaluation.
+3) We introduce chunk mode and full mode settings for QA on conversations, and our training data enables existing QA models to perform better on dialogue understanding.